 - We have tested the medical-grade products on patients with the 16 different Baumann Skin types.

-How is Skin Type Solutions Different Than Other Skin Care Providers?
+How is Skin Type Solutions Medical providers are Different Than Other Skin Care Experts?